-It should be reasonably obvious that it's not sensible to offer free support for free software.
-We make every effort to ensure that our free software works in as many environments as possible and that the documentation is adequate for the majority of users, but we can't guarantee success in all environments or for all users.
-We won't help you with styling or personalising the software.
-If the answer to your question is in the user guide, we won't even reply to you.
-However, if you feel that you have identified a problem that we need to know about, please do report it.
+We're sorry but we can't provide free support for free software.
+We need to spend our time earning a living like everyone else.
+We make every effort to ensure that our free software works in as many environments as possible and that the documentation is adequate for the majority of users, but we can't offer any guarantee of success in all environments or for all users.
+However, if you are an experienced Joomla user and feel that you have identified a problem that we need to know about, please do report it.
 We are very receptive to real problems and will fix them promptly.

-With option 3 you have our full attention.
+With this option you have our full attention.
 You have top priority and will receive detailed responses.
-Officially there's a limit of five support incidents but we won't quibble unless you are unreasonable.
-Option 3 tells us that you recognise and value our expertise.
-That makes a huge difference to us.
+Officially there's a limit of five support incidents but we rarely need to mention it.
+This option tells us that you recognise and value our expertise, and that makes a huge difference to us.

 You can use our software on as many sites as you wish, but support is only for a single website.
 Support is provided by email only.